 AURORA METROPOLIS was born on June 10, 2010.

-Aside from LGBTIQ-related issues, Aurora also published various articles tackling different topics related to Philippine history, popular culture, politics, religion and his favorite subject — Manila.
+Aside from LGBTIQ-related issues, Aurora also published various articles tackling different topics on Philippine history, popular culture, politics, religion and his favorite subject — Manila.
 These makes Aurora a go-to personal blog site for new, young bloggers in town.
 Some of its articles landed to WordPress Philippines’ top list based on readership and luckily, few of them caught the attention of the likes of mainstream radio and textbook publication.

-Aurora’s most-read short story, “Loving My Gay Boss”, was chosen as the first gay-themed love story to be featured by “Mahiwagang Burnay”, a segment of the widely-popular radio program Tambalan aired via 90.7 Love Radio on February 27, 2017.
+Aurora’s most-read short story, “Loving My Gay Boss”, was chosen as the first gay-themed love story to be featured by “Mahiwagang Burnay”, a segment of the widely-popular FM radio program Tambalan aired via 90.7 Love Radio on February 27, 2017.
 While Aurora’s most-read commentary, “Ang Spratlys Ay Para Sa Pilipinas.
 Sana Maisip Ito Ng China” will be included in a Filipino textbook for Senior High School students published by C&E Publishing Inc.

 But months after the rebrand, Aurora became the vulnerable casualty of its blogger’s focus on a career that he promised to serve faithfully — the city government of Manila.
 Aurora remained semi-existent because of the 2016 and 2017 year-end posts, but for the past two years, it was almost half-dead due to inactivity.